Sunil7545/RoFi_replicabilty_repository/README.md

     9. To compute the noise-free mesh, user has to press the denoising button (RoFi Denoising).

-    10. After that this button color will change and algorithm started.
+    10. After that the color of the button will change and algorithm will start.

-    11. current status of the algorithm is displayed in lower left corner of the smoothing window.
+    11. current status of the algorithm is displayed in lower left corner of the panel.

     12. Mesh quality of the mesh can be computed using the mesh quaility button.